Signs and symptoms of multiple sclerosis: Bladder and bowel

 Non pharmacological treatments involve the use of pelvic floor muscle training, stimulation, biofeedback, pessaries, bladder retraining, and sometimes intermittent catheterization.

 Bowel problems affect around 70% of patients.
 Around 50% of patients experience constipation and up to 30% experience fecal incontinence.
 Cause of bowel impairments in MS patients is usually either a reduced gut motility or an impairment in neurological control of defecation.
 The former is commonly related to immobility or secondary effects from drugs used in the treatment of the disease.
 Pain or problems with defecation can be helped with a diet change which includes among other changes an increased fluid intake, oral laxatives or suppositories and enemas when habit changes and oral measures are not enough to control the problems.

-Cognitive
+Cognitive deficits

+Deficits

 Some of the most common deficits affect recent memory, attention, processing speed, visual-spatial abilities and executive function.
 Symptoms related to cognition include emotional instability and fatigue including neurological fatigue.
-Commonly a form of cognitive disarray is experienced, where specific cognitive processes may remain unaffected, but cognitive processes as a whole are impaired.
 Cognitive deficits are independent of physical disability and can occur in the absence of neurological dysfunction.

+Appraisal

+Reviews have recommended annual appraisal using the Symbol Digit Modalities Test (SDMT) or similarly validated test.

+Effects

-Severe impairment is a major predictor of a low quality of life, unemployment, caregiver distress, and difficulty in driving; limitations in a patient's social and work activities are also correlated with the extent of impairment.
+Severe cognitive impairment is a major predictor of a low quality of life, unemployment, caregiver distress, and difficulty in driving; limitations in a patient's social and work activities are also correlated with the extent of impairment.